Why income tax — not estate tax — is now the most important planning conversation in Southwest Florida

 I think of it as putting your oxygen mask on first.

 "Sometimes people get carried away and do more planning than is necessary — and end up with buyer's remorse.
 It's very important to make sure you are well taken care of first.
-Without understanding your financial capacity, you could end up over-gifting and end up with a plan that doesn't fully satisfy your goals."
+Without understanding your financial capacity, you could end up over-gifting and end up with a plan that does not fully satisfy your goals."

-"Based on my current income tax situation, am I in a position to shift any of my assets into something that will grow in a more tax-favored manner?"
+1. Based on my current income tax situation, am I in a position to shift any of my assets into something that will grow in a more tax-favored manner?"

-It's a simple question.
+It is a simple question.
 But the planning it can unlock — around step-up in basis, retirement accounts, charitable strategies, and tax-efficient wealth transfer — may be the most valuable conversation you have all year.

 That's what this work is really about.